Flagsmith/flagsmith-docs/versioned_docs/version-v1.0/enterprise-edition.md

 ## Docker Image Repository

 The Flagsmith API Enterprise Edition is hosted with a private Docker Hub repository.
 To access the Docker images in this repository you will need to provide a Docker Hub account.
+Please get in touch if you need access to these repos.

+We have 2 different Enterprise Edition Images.
+You can choose to use either image.

+### "SaaS" image

+This image tracks our SaaS build and includes additional packages:

+- SAML and LDAP authentication
+- Workflows (Change Requests and Flag Scheduling)

+This image also bundles the front end into the python application, meaning you don't need to run a separate front end and back end.

+### Enterprise Edition image

+This image includes additions from the SaaS image above:

+- Oracle Support
+- MySQL Support
+- Appdynamics Integration

 ## Environment Variables